Image

 2

 After completing 6 credit hours of BSCI 60199, students must register continually for BSCI 60299 until the degree is earned.
+Credit hours for BSCI 60299 do not count toward the degree.
 Students begin research by successfully preparing, presenting and defending a formal prospectus for their research project to their committee.
 For the thesis and final defense, it is expected that students will present the results of their study in a defense open to students and faculty.
-The thesis must be presented and defended before the Guidance Committee with not more than one negative vote in order to be recommended to the Department of Biological Sciences and the College of Arts and Sciences for degree conferral.
+The thesis must be presented and defended before the guidance committee.

 Graduation Requirements